Genetically modified food controversies: Animal feeding studies

+A study that analyzed the gut microbiota and metabolite profiles in two generations of cynomolgus monkeys fed genetically modified maize found no significant differences in most biological indicators, and the minor variations observed did not affect physiological functions during the feeding period.

 Human studies

 While some groups and individuals have called for more human testing of GM food, multiple obstacles complicate such studies.
 The General Accounting Office (in a review of FDA procedures requested by Congress) and a working group of the Food and Agriculture and World Health organizations both said that long-term human studies of the effect of GM food are not feasible.
 The reasons included lack of a plausible hypothesis to test, lack of knowledge about the potential long-term effects of conventional foods, variability in the ways humans react to foods and that epidemiological studies were unlikely to differentiate modified from conventional foods, which come with their own suite of unhealthy characteristics.

 Additionally, ethical concerns guide human subject research.
 These mandate that each tested intervention must have a potential benefit for the human subjects, such as treatment for a disease or nutritional benefit (ruling out, e.g., human toxicity testing).
 Kimber claimed that the "ethical and technical constraints of conducting human trials, and the necessity of doing so, is a subject that requires considerable attention."
 Food with nutritional benefits may escape this objection.
 For example, GM rice has been tested for nutritional benefits, namely, increased levels of Vitamin A.